New Draft Form 8996 and Qualified Opportunity Zone Regulatory Reform

 You can read draft Form 8996 here.

-I’ll soon take a look at the new draft Form 8997 that will require substantially more taxpayer reporting of their qualified QOF investments.
-Until then, let's keep the discussion going – feel free to contact me if you have additional questions related to this update.
+We will soon take a look at the new draft Form 8997 that will require substantially more taxpayer reporting of their qualified QOF investments.
+Until then, let's keep the discussion going – feel free to contact your Marks Paneth advisor if you have additional questions related to this update.